Jamie Bates: Glory

 Bates signed with a two-fight contract with Glory in 2017.
 He made his promotional debut at Glory 40: Copenhagen against Richard Abraham.
 Bates won the fight by unanimous decision.
 Bates was next scheduled to fight Eyevan Danenberg at Glory 49: Rotterdam.
 Danenberg won the fight by unanimous decision.

-Bates bounced back from this loss with decision wins over Tommy King at Glory 54 and Vedat Hoduk at Glory 70.
+Bates bounced back from this loss with decision wins over Tommy King at Glory 54 and Vedat Hödük at Glory 70.
 On 29 February 2020, he made his fifth appearance inside the Glory ring when he took on the #2 ranked welterweight and former champion, Harut Grigorian, at Glory 75: Utrecht.
 Jamies Bates defeated Grigorian via unanimous decision.
+In 2023 he lost to Jay Overmeer.